cleankod/colliding-holidays/README.md

 ## Assumptions and design decisions
 ### Black-box testing
 Black-box testing is mostly used in order to favor refactoring.
 It is much simpler to completely change the underlying encapsulation of an use case without changing the tests.
+Moreover, the application is tested end-to-end, also with the exposed contract (API).
 ### Spring-less tests
 Only the `BaseMvcSpec` contains Spring-specific stuff.
 This approach eases the migration to other potential framework or toolset.
 The whole specification for the project stays the same.
-Moreover, the application is tested end-to-end, also with the exposed contract (API).
 ### Spring-less modules
 Wherever possible, no Spring-specific stuff was used inside of actual modules (in exception of controllers and the `application` module).
 This also eases potential framework change.
 ### Package-scoped classes
 Package scoped access is used whenever possible to encapsulate the internal classes of a module.
 There is only one exception to this rule - the component with cached results.
 It has to be wrapped in a AOP-proxy in order to enable caching in a painless way.
 It has to be therefore declared public in order to enable its construction in the main application class.
 ### Mocking Holiday API in tests
-In order not to stress the actual [Holiday API](https://holidayapi.com/) servers, the mocked responses are used for white-box testing.
+In order not to stress the actual [Holiday API](https://holidayapi.com/) servers, the mocked responses are used for black-box testing.
 It also makes the tests complete faster.
 ### Caching Holiday API results
 Some given parameters may stress the [Holiday API](https://holidayapi.com/) servers too much due to many requests sent in order to find colliding holidays.
 That is why a caching abstraction with a distributable cache manager are used.